MurrayIII/UnicodeMathML/playground/help.md

 In Markdown content (starts with a heading (#) or Markdown ID (⍗)), autocorrect and autocomplete dropdowns work everywhere, but letters are only italicized inside embedded math zones.
 The math zones are inside the math-zone delimiters ⁅ ⁆, which you can enter with the Alt+= hot key.
+Precede the opening delimiter ⁅ with a line feed to create a displayed equation (instead of inline).
 Copy the Markdown HTML with Ctrl+c in the output window.

 ## 11. Editing hot keys